iotshaman/shaman-cli/README.md

 shaman run [project] [script] [solutionFilePath]
 ```

 **[project]:** The name of the project for which you would like to execute the provided (or default) script.
 The provided project value must match a project name in your solution file.
 **[script]:** (Optional) The npm script to be executed; if no value is provided, the default value is 'start'.
 Please note that for the run command to work, the specified project must have a script setup in its respective 'package.json' file that corresponds to the provided (or default) script value.
 **[solutionFilePath]:** (Optional) relative path to the shaman.json file (including file name).
 If no value is provided, the default value is the current working directory.

-*Note: In order for the build command to work, each project needs to have a script (in package.json) called "build".
-If you used Shaman CLI to scaffold your code, this is already available.*
+*Note: In order for the run command to work, the specified project needs to have a script (in package.json) that corresponds to the provided (or default) script value.*

 ## Project Dependencies